ljjcoder/EHTDI/README.md

 # EHTDI
-"Exploring High-quality Target Domain Information for Unsupervised Domain Adaptive Semantic Segmentation" was accepted at ACM MM'22.
+Official implementation of "Exploring High-quality Target Domain Information for Unsupervised Domain Adaptive Semantic Segmentation".
+Accepted by ACM MM'22.

 Our method does not require the distillation technique and requires only 1*3090 GPU.